 Community Energy Project believes that everyone deserves a safe, healthy, efficient home regardless of income.

 We do this through education, hands-on training, and distribution of weatherization, and lead poisoning prevention materials.
-We also provide direct weatherization and water conservation services to seniors and people with disabilities.
+We also provide direct weatherization and safety repairs to seniors and people with disabilities.
 We deliver these services in partnership with community members and service organizations, utilities, corporations, foundations, and government agencies.

 At Community Energy Project, our mission is: Community Energy Project believes that everyone deserves a safe, healthy, efficient home regardless of income.
 We use the following definition of Equity: